cryi/z-way-container/readme.md

-Simple container for running z-way-server in docker.
+Simple container for running z-way-server in docker on aarch64.

 Sample compose for orange pi 5 Pro